 Most personal injury attorneys work on a contingency fee basis.
 This means that you don’t pay anything up front and that your attorney’s fees come out of your final settlement amount.
 If you don’t receive a settlement, you don’t have to pay your attorney anything.

 Is it possible to seek compensation from a government agency if they caused my accident?

 Yes, a government agency can be held accountable for negligence just like anyone else.
 However, special rules apply in these cases in Arizona.
 You have a much shorter time frame to work with: You must file a formal claim within 180 days and a personal injury lawsuit within one year.

 Work with a Scottsdale Serious Injury Lawyer

 Being injured because of someone else’s negligence deserves compensation from that same individual.
-Wagner Law knows personal injury law, and we can put our experience to work on your behalf.
+The Injury Law Group knows personal injury law, and we can put our experience to work on your behalf.
 We offer all new clients a free case evaluation to discuss the details of their case, and there’s never any obligation to proceed if you decide you don’t want to.

-To schedule a consultation with Milton Wagner, our Scottsdale personal injury lawyer, give us a call at 602-456-4166 or contact us through the form on this page.
+To schedule a consultation with Our lawyer, our Scottsdale personal injury lawyer, give us a call at 602-456-4166 or contact us through the form on this page.
 Don’t wait to take action; get started on the path to bring you peace of mind and financial security today.